José E. Feliciano

-José E. Feliciano is a Puerto Rican-born American businessman and investor.
+José E. Feliciano is a Puerto Rican businessman and investor.
 He is the co-founder and managing partner of investment firm Clearlake Capital.
-According to Forbes, Feliciano has a net worth of $4.4 billion as of April 2025.
-Feliciano was first placed on Forbes’ Forbes 400 and Forbes Billionaires lists in 2020.
+According to Forbes, Feliciano has a net worth of $3.9 billion as of May 2026.
+Feliciano was first placed on the Forbes 400 and Forbes billionaires lists in 2020.

 Early life and education

 Feliciano was born in Bayamón, Puerto Rico.
-He graduated from Princeton University with a degree in mechanical and aerospace engineering in 1994, and received his MBA from the Stanford Graduate School of Business.
+He graduated from Princeton University with a bachelor's degree in mechanical and aerospace engineering in 1994 and received his master's degree in business administration from the Stanford Graduate School of Business.

 Career

 Feliciano started his career in investment banking in the mergers and acquisitions and corporate finance groups at Goldman Sachs.
-He served as chief financial officer at govWorks and was a Partner at Tennenbaum Capital, an alternative investment management firm.
+He served as chief financial officer at govWorks before its bankruptcy and was a partner at Tennenbaum Capital, an alternative investment management firm.
 In 2006, Feliciano and Behdad Eghbali co-founded Clearlake Capital.

-Feliciano’s Clearlake Capital is the 12^{th} largest private equity firm in the world, having overseen more than $45 billion in capital.
+Feliciano's Clearlake Capital is the 12th largest private equity firm in the world, having overseen more than $45 billion in capital.
 Notable portfolio clientele include Alteryx, Dun & Bradstreet, and ModMed.

-In May 2022, a consortium of investors co-led by Clearlake closed its acquisition of Chelsea Football Club for over £4.25 billion.
-Feliciano serves on the boards of several Clearlake portfolio companies, including Chelsea Football Club and WellPet.
+In May 2022, a consortium of investors co-led by Clearlake closed its acquisition of Chelsea F.C. for over £4.25 billion.
+Feliciano serves on the boards of several Clearlake portfolio companies, including Chelsea F.C. and WellPet.

-Feliciano’s interest in sports has driven some of Clearlake Capital's investments, most notably with the acquisition of Chelsea Football Club.
+Feliciano's interest in sports has driven some of Clearlake Capital's investments, most notably with the acquisition of Chelsea F.C.
 Feliciano has described similarities between the disciplines of sports and business, emphasizing the importance of teamwork, strategy, and execution in achieving success in both arenas.

-In 2022 and 2023, the Los Angeles Business Journal named Feliciano one of the wealthiest Angelenos in Los Angeles.
+In 2022 and 2023, the Los Angeles Business Journal named Feliciano one of the wealthiest Angelenos.

-Feliciano has seen firm assets gain to over $90 Billion in 2025 and are expected to continue to increase, as Feliciano and partners have launched Clearlake Credit to increase private and liquid credit investments.
+Feliciano has seen firm assets increase to over $90 billion in 2025, and they are expected to continue to rise as Feliciano and his partners have launched Clearlake Credit to increase private and liquid credit investments.

+On April 22, 2026, The Athletic reported that Feliciano and his wife, Kwanza Jones, were close to acquiring approximately 40% of the San Diego Padres.
+On May 2, the Padres announced a sale to Feliciano and Jones.
+The sale was approved by Major League Baseball on August 17, and was finalized a few days later.
+On August 24, a press conference was held at Petco Park, officially introducing Feliciano and Jones as the new owners of the Padres.